 Learning on the job

 Alex taught himself how to code in his teens, learning on the job when running his first website design business.
 In 2019, he shut the company down to focus on his business studies course at Oxford Brookes University.
 But he quickly found that studying business wasn’t enough.
 He longed to be back in the world of entrepreneurship.
-He took a break to found his second company Verrier.
+He took a break to found his second company S9.
 And never looked back.

 “Leaving university to run a business full-time was daunting but it was the best decision I could have made.”

-Alex runs Verrier full-time, working with five team members to create websites for a wide variety of companies.
+Alex runs S9 full-time, working with five team members to create websites for a wide variety of companies.
 “Business is better than ever.
 Through the digital boom that came with lockdown, more businesses want to have an online presence.”

 Managing a financial future through Starling